-(at around 9 mins) When Carl Denham puts a glass up to the door of the screening room to eavesdrop on the studio executives' conversation, a poster for Merian C. Cooper's 1927 silent film, Chang: A Drama of the Wilderness (1927) is on the anteroom wall behind him.
+(At around nine minutes) When Carl Denham puts a glass up to the door of the screening room, to eavesdrop on the studio executives' conversation, a poster for Merian C. Cooper's Chang: A Drama of the Wilderness (1927) is on the anteroom wall behind him.

-The scene where Denham, Driscoll and the crew fall into a pit filled with giant bugs is a reference to a scene in the original King Kong (1933), where the crew fell into a pit and were devoured by giant spiders, which was cut after many members of preview audiences ran out of the theater in horror during the scene.
+The scene where Denham, Driscoll, and the crew fall into a pit filled with giant bugs, is a reference to a scene in the original King Kong (1933), where the crew fell into a pit, and were devoured by giant spiders, which was cut after many members of preview audiences ran out of the theater in horror during the scene.
 The original scene has never been found.

 Andy Serkis essentially had to play King Kong twice.
-First, alongside Naomi Watts in a makeshift gorilla outfit so his co-star had something to react to.
+First, alongside Naomi Watts in a makeshift gorilla outfit, so his co-star had something to react to.
 Then, once principal photography was completed, he had to re-do his performance, this time in a motion capture suit.

-(at around 42 mins) When the radio operator aboard the "Venture" receives a radiogram via Morse code, supposedly telling the captain that Carl Denham is wanted by the police back in New York, the Morse code message in the soundtrack actually says "Show me the monkey."
+(At around 42 minutes) When the radio operator aboard the S.S.
+Venture receives a radiogram via Morse code, supposedly telling the Captain that Carl Denham is wanted by the police back in New York City, the Morse code message in the soundtrack actually says "Show me the monkey."
 (In Morse, this is ... .... --- .-- / -- . / - .... . / -- --- -. -.- . -.--)

-Contrary to rumor, director Peter Jackson did not lose weight because production of the movie turned out to be so enduring and challenging.
-In truth, the filmmaker intentionally lost the weight by diet and exercise, subbing meals from the on-location food truck for healthier ones he brought from home and exercising regularly in his home gym.
-The fact that Jackson lost 70 lbs. during the making of King Kong (2005) is really just a coincidence, as this was the time in his life when he chose to begin eating more healthily and exercising regularly.
+Contrary to rumor, Peter Jackson did not lose weight, because production of the movie turned out to be so enduring and challenging.
+In truth, the filmmaker intentionally lost the weight by diet and exercise, subbing meals from the on-location food truck for healthier ones he brought from home, and exercising regularly in his home gym.
+The fact that Jackson lost seventy pounds during the making of this movie, is really just a coincidence, as this was the time in his life when he chose to begin eating more healthfully and exercising regularly.

-Besides studying wild gorillas in Rwanda in order to be able to mimic their movements and behavior; Andy Serkis also developed a close friendship with a female gorilla called Zaire at a zoo near London.
+Besides studying wild gorillas in Rwanda, in order to be able to mimic their movements and behavior, Andy Serkis also developed a close friendship with a female gorilla called Zaire at a zoo near London.

 Adrien Brody was the first and only choice for hero Jack Driscoll.
 While Brody was under the impression that he was competing with other actors for the role, he was quickly informed by the producers that they were only interested in him.
 He signed on before the script was written.

 Considering the film's running time, it could have possibly been longer.
-According to the book The Making of King Kong, there was a scene written and filmed where Denham, Driscoll and the Venture crew build rafts to cross the swamp, only to be attacked by an aquatic creature (a "Piranhadon").
+According to the book, "The Making of King Kong", there was a scene written and filmed, where Denham, Driscoll, and the S.S.
+Venture crew build rafts to cross the swamp, only to be attacked by an aquatic creature (a "Piranhadon").
 This scene ended up being included in the extended edition of the film.
 There was also mention of a scene where Lumpy the cook shoots a large flightless bird.

-(at around 2h 35 mins) The ice skating scene in Central Park was not in the original script.
+(At around two hours and thirty-five minutes) The ice skating scene in Central Park was not in the original script.
 Peter Jackson asked Universal if they could shoot the scene when the film was in post-production.
-The studio liked the idea and gave him the go-ahead.
+The studio liked the idea, and gave him the go-ahead.

-(at around 27 mins) Jimmy (Jamie Bell) is seen reading 'Heart of Darkness' by Joseph Conrad and even has a conversation with Hayes (Evan Parke) about it.
-Both the book and the story of King Kong have similar themes.
+(At around twenty-seven minutes) Jimmy (Jamie Bell) is seen reading "Heart of Darkness" by Joseph Conrad, and even has a conversation with Hayes (Evan Parke) about it.
+The book, and the story of King Kong have similar themes.

-In an early draft of the screenplay, Ann Darrow was the daughter of a famed archaeologist and Jack Driscoll was his assistant.
+In an early draft of the screenplay, Ann Darrow was the daughter of a famed archaeologist, and Jack Driscoll was his assistant.
 Lord Darrow was killed in Ann's introductory scene by the Indonesian military in a cover-up attempt of his discovery of remnants of the Skull Island culture.